arkas7304/ARM-PPU/AHB2.md

 36. error - 2 cycle error - 2nd cycle begining new address can be put.

-37. address deconding - HSEL to each servant based on address space.
+37. address deconding - HSEL to each servant based on address space.non existant address- default slave - nonseq/seq error response. idle/busy ok response.

-38.
+38. HRESP 1 - error - must be two type of Hready - wait and then 1.
+39. reccommendation max 16 wait states.
+1 error sampling by master is enough to terminate by an idle transaction.